UM-Bridge/benchmarks/docs/source/tutorial.rst

     python3 qmcpy-client.py http://localhost:4243

 * Compare your solution to the plot in the beam problem's documentation.
 Does the mean value make sense?
-* Have a closer look at ``qmcpy-client.py``.
+* Optional: Have a closer look at ``qmcpy-client.py``.
 Try and change the distribution to a different one, e.g. change the bounds of the uniform distribution or use a normal distribution with similar variance.
 Refer to `QMCPy's documentation <https://qmcpy.readthedocs.io/en/latest/>`_ for details.

 Bayesian inverse problems
 ------------------------